-Carlà came from a different background than his young collaborators, he was “an adult” and the son of a business owner.
+Carlà came from a different background than most of his young collaborators, he was a few years old and also the son of a business owner.
 This one small, but not insignificant, difference is going to become more relevant, much later in the history of the software house.

 Simulmondo’s first office was an apartment in the city of Bologna that the guys transform by using second-hand chairs and desks.
 The office’s hard cleaning was actually carried out by Croci and Venturi themselves, looking to make a few bucks on the side.